yuriko-shimizu/RingRacers-web/README.md

     cmake --preset ninja-x86_mingw_static_vcpkg-develop
     cmake --build --preset ninja-x86_mingw_static_vcpkg-develop

+### Emscripten

+For Emscripten specifically, you will need to install the [emsdk](https://emscripten.org/docs/getting_started/downloads.html) and ensure it's added to your path.
+From there, the process should be the same as compiling normally:

+    cmake --preset ninja-emscripten-release
+    cmake --build --preset ninja-emscripten-release

 ## Contributing

 We welcome external contributions from the community.
 If you are planning on making a large feature you intend to contribute to the project, please consider reaching out to us in the Kart Krew Dev public Discord server so we can coordinate with you.